sjilss/h264_qdct_ptc/README.md

 In the 1.2.20 version, we provide the practical H.264 video embedding and extraction tools, and associate codes for explaining PTC in practice.

-If you have any question, no hesitate to contact the author.
+If you have any question, or find bugs, or no hesitate to contact the author.
 Author: Yu Wang.
 Email: wangyu9078@iie.ac.cn

 (The project with full source codes will be posted upon the publication of our research).